-Phishing Club is designed to work with most Linux distributions and provides automated installation and update functionality for systems using systemd.
+Phishing Club is designed to work with most Linux distributions and provides installation and update functionality for systems using systemd.

 Component | Minimum | Recommended |